-We cover the world's under-reported stories.
+We use the Reuters principles of impartiality to cover the world's under-reported stories.

 We work with the best law firms to provide free legal assistance to NGOs and social entrepreneurs worldwide.

 We promote the highest standards of journalism around the world.